-- 1. Registration Number: 74-R-0075
+1. Registration Number:

+74-R-0039

-- Number of Animals Used in this Study:
+2. Number of Animals Used in this Study:

-65

-- Species (common name) of Animals Used in this Study: Gold Syrian Hamsters
+Species (common name) of Animals Used in this Study: Gold Syrian Hamsters

-- 4. Explain the procedure producing pain and/or distress.
+4. Explain the procedure producing pain and/or distress.

-The protocol A11.002 is designed to evaluate the effectiveness of new antibiotic molecules for the treatment of Clostridium difficile infections (CDI, toxic megacolon).
-The primary basis for determining an effective compound is that it will lengthen the survival time of hamsters when compared to the control group (described below).
+The protocol is designed to evaluate the effectiveness of antibiotic treatments for Clostridium difficile infections (CDI).
+Each year in the United States about half a million people contract CDI, usually in hospitals or in long-term care facilities.
+Infections can be caused by antibiotic treatment, so new antibiotics need to be developed so that patients can be effectively treated.

+In these studies, we want to determine an effective compound against CDI.
+C. difficile is highly infectious to hamsters, and they are the gold standard model for the infection and treatments against CDI.

 Control Animal Group: In these experiments, the Control group is defined as subjects receiving the infectious dose of C. difficile and is not given the test drugs or analgesics.
-The control group is critical to the interpretation of the test data i.e. the statistical evaluation of the test data relies solely on what happens in the control group.
-To ensure the validity of the data, both the test groups and control groups are treated in exactly the same manner, except for the use of antibiotic test drug in the test group.
-Therefore, since analgesics are not given to the test group, analgesics are also not given to the control group; this ensures that both the test group and control group are evaluated under the same conditions with the only variable being the test antibiotic used in test group.
-Because of this approach in standardizing the control group to the test group, (1) we do not include control group animals each time samples are tested, but only when parameters change (2) the overall numbers of animals in the control group is drastically reduced.
+The control group is critical to the interpretation of the test data, i.e. the statistical evaluation of the test data relies solely on what happens in the control group.
+To ensure the validity of the data, both the test groups and control groups are similarly treated, except for the use of test drug in the experimental group.
+Therefore, since analgesics are not given to the test group, analgesics are also not given to the control group; this ensures that both the test group and control group are evaluated under the same conditions with the only variable being the test antibiotic used in the experimental group.

-Procedures Producing Pain: In this model, pain results from the establishment of a gastrointestinal infection in the hamster, following administering an infectious dose to the animal.
-Other procedures involving handling are routine, such as administration of subcutaneous dose of antibiotic to commence the infection or administering bacteria or drug via oral gavage.
+In this model, pain and/or distress results from the establishment of a gastrointestinal infection in the hamster, after administration of an infectious dose of C. difficile to the animal.